Forestmb/goff/README.md

 ## Debug ##

 The `goff/debug` package can be used to help with developing `goff`.
-It uses the OAuth 1.0 consumer provided by `goff` to make arbitrary `GET` request to the Yahoo Fantasy Sports APIs and outputs the string XML response.
+It uses the OAuth 2.0 configuraiton provided by `goff` to make arbitrary `GET` request to the Yahoo Fantasy Sports APIs and outputs the string XML response.
 To run:

     $ cd $GOPATH/src/github.com/Forestmb/goff
-    $ go run debug/debug.go --clientKey=<key> --clientSecret=<secret>
+    $ go run debug/debug.go --clientKey=<key> --clientSecret=<secret> --redirectURL=<redirect-url>

 The values `key` and `secret` can be obtained after registering your own
 applicaiton: http://developer.yahoo.com/fantasysports/guide/GettingStarted.html

+The `redirect-url` must match the callback domain given when registering the application with Yahoo.
+For development, using `127.0.0.1` for the domain and `http://127.0.0.1` as the redirect URL should suffice.